convene - collaborate - create Leadership Initiatives

 This initiative focused on bringing the About-Face program to San Mateo County in partnership with our grantee The Redwood City Library Foundation.
 About-Face is an organization focused on educating girls and young women about harmful body image media messaging.
 In Spring 2020, About-Face partnered with the Library to bring programing to the community and will continue expanding its programs into the SAGA funded library’s “Makers-Space” innovation lab.

-This effort focuses on expanding The First Tee of Silicon Valley’s reach into the San Francisco Bay Area’s mid-peninsula by embarking on a capital improvement campaign at Baylands Golf Links.
+This effort focuses on expanding First Tee of Silicon Valley’s reach into the San Francisco Bay Area’s mid-peninsula by embarking on a capital improvement campaign at Baylands Golf Links.
 This campaign looks to increase participation at the Baylands to over 2,000 participants over the next three years.
-The 2020 Vision Capital Campaign at Baylands Golf Course will serve as a touchstone model of the TFTSV program in action.
+The 2020 Vision Capital Campaign at Baylands Golf Course will expand the depth and reach of First Tee of Silicon Valley into the East Palo Alto Community.
 This will be accomplished by supporting state-of-the-art improvements to the course, adding classrooms, and expanding the practice area.
-This initiative has been put on hold due to Covid-19.

 Connecting Positive Coaching Alliance with The First Tee